Coroners and Inquests: What Happens When a Death Is Referred | NAFD Funeral Directory

 A coroner's officer can:

 Do not hesitate to contact the coroner's officer if you have questions — they are there to help, and most families find them an invaluable source of support and clarity during a confusing time.
+At the same time, you can find an NAFD-accredited funeral director near you who will work alongside the coroner's officer and take much of the administrative burden from your shoulders.

 What Happens During a Post-Mortem Examination?